-NUR 243 Safety and Security Needs III: Pharmacology (1) In this course, students use the nursing process to safely administer medications.
-Students are introduced to the study of drugs, how the drugs act, and how the drugs move through the body, along with a format to organize drug information for both general classifications of medications and specific medications.
+NUR 243 Pharmacology in Nursing (1) In this course, students use the nursing process to safely administer medications.
+Students are introduced to the study of drugs, how the drugs act, and how the drugs move through the body along with a format to organize drug information for both general classifications of medication and specific medications.
 Major drug classifications are covered.
-Drug actions, common side effects, contraindications, drugdrug interactions, and nursing implications are presented for each classification.
+Drug actions, common side effects, contraindications, drug-drug interactions and nursing implications are presented for each classification.
 The generic name, trade name, usual route(s), and safe dosage parameters for prototype drugs and/or commonly prescribed specific medications are highlighted.
-Medication errors are studied, and safe medication administration is the focus.
-Time required for completion of this course is dependent on the individual learner; however, it is expected that students will spend at least 45 hours in study and classroom activity.
-Prerequisite: NUR 180 or Permission of Instructor; co-requisite: NUR 220 or Permission of Instructor.
+Medication errors are studied and safe medication administration is the focus.
+Time required for completion of this course is dependent on the individual learner, however, it is expected that students will spend at least 45 hours in study and classroom activity.
+Prerequisites: Matriculation in Nursing.